Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Victoria of Baden, Queen of Sweden

 Victoria of Baden was born at Karlsruhe Castle in Karlsruhe, Grand Duchy of Baden on August 7, 1862.
-Her parents were Grand Duke Friedrich I of Baden and Princess Sophie of Sweden.
+She was the daughter of Grand Duke Friedrich I of Baden and Princess Sophie of Sweden.
 Sophie’s father was the deposed King Gustav IV Adolf of Sweden from the House of Holstein-Gottorp.
 With this marriage, future members of the House of Bernadotte now had descent from the two previous Swedish houses, Vasa and Holstein-Gottorp.
 Victoria suffered from poor health and spent much time away from Sweden in warmer climates.
 Her last trip to Sweden was in 1928 for her husband’s 70th birthday.

 On April 4, 1930, Queen Victoria died at the age of 67 in her home, Villa Svezia, in Rome, Italy.
 She was buried at Riddarholmen Church.